intelsdi-x/snap/docs/PROFILING.md

 ```

 ## Generating a profile
 Before exploiting any result with go-torch and pprof we need to generate a profile - in our case a CPU profile.
-In this example we'll use the package `github.com/pkg/profile`.
+In this example, we'll use the package `github.com/pkg/profile`.

 ### Implement the code
 So on your main function start the profile: